 Program educational objectives

-PEO 4.
-Exhibit the ability to effectively communicate using verbal, written, and graphical methods, and to function effectively as a team member team leader.
+- Exhibit the ability to effectively communicate using verbal, written, and graphical methods, and to function effectively as a team member and team leader.

-SO 1.
-An ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly defined engineering problems appropriate to the discipline.
+- An ability to apply the knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline.